 19. Create a stunning view with a slope

 Especially important in sloping gardens, planting up to create a beautiful backdrop will be worth it when you're able to look up and enjoy the view from your patio, or even from the back door in all seasons.
 Choose evergreen plants for year-round interest, while towering wildflowers are a must for the summer months.
 Although sloping gardens can be more pricey at the design stage, there are unique benefits to this structure and they make the perfect canvas for water features and even fountains.

-10. Design garden borders with plants at different heights
+20. Design borders with plants at different heights

 Outdoor spaces and trees go hand in hand, and if none currently feature in your garden space, we would highly recommend them.

 Should you be so lucky to home mature trees, these can be a great starting point for your garden design, adding natural height and structure to your garden layout.
 And other than being an attractive feature, trees also create wonderful habitats for birds and wildlife, act as filters for noise and air pollution and, of course, help to purify the air around you.